Featured Projects

 Wolf Creek Education Center

-This center provides hands-on nature education for students visiting Redwood National and State Parks.
-With support from Redwood Parks Conservancy and a National Park Foundation grant, RPC recently funded transportation for school groups, expanding access to outdoor learning experiences.
+The Wolf Creek Education Center provides hands-on nature education for students visiting Redwood National and State Parks.
+With support from the National Park Foundation, RPC funds transportation for school groups, ensuring more students can access outdoor learning experiences.

 A greenhouse filled with rows of native plants, supporting restoration projects in Redwood National and State Parks.